lyonsquark/obsidian-daf-yomi/README.md

 As mentioned above, the plugin will also make a page like `/Judiasm/Daf/Sukkah/Tractate Sukkah` (perek is added if necessary) with links to each Daf.
 You can add more info to this page, but keep in mind that the Daf links will be added to the end.

 ## Limitations
-Some resources are only available for today's Daf and a few weeks in the past.
-The plugin doesn't check if a link is actually available, so it's best to pick a date that is the current day or up to a couple of weeks in the past.
+Some resources are only available for today's Daf and a few weeks in the past. **The plugin doesn't check if a link is actually available**, so it's best to pick a date that is the current day or up to a couple of weeks in the past.
 Future dates likely won't work.

 I also expect things to go wrong on the first day of a new Tractate, as it's not clear how some sites will name their links until that day comes.
 I will try to make fixes and a new release on such days.